Jankirby/KilledDropItem/README.md

-# KilledHead
+# KilledCreeperHead
-Drops a "Steve" head on player death.
+Drops a "Creeper" head on player death.